eric-d-knowles/vscode-greene/doc.md

     LogLevel ERROR

     Host greene-compute
+    HostName <ComputeNode>
-    HostName cm001.hpc.nyu.edu     # Replace with your assigned compute node User <NetID>
+    User <NetID>
     ProxyJump greene-login
     ```

     The `greene-login` entry uses SSH keys to simplify connection to the Greene login node and avoid repeated password prompts.

     Because computation-heavy code should never be run on a login node, we’re going to request resources on a compute node.
 The `greene-compute` entry makes it easy to connect to that node once it‘s assigned.
-You’ll update the placeholder `cm001` later based on which specific node you’re allocated.
+You’ll update the placeholder `ComputeNode` later based on which specific node you’re allocated.

 3. **Connect to a Greene Login Node**